-then you must show your work in order to receive credit.
+However, you must show your work in order to receive credit.

 - 1. Be sure to print your name and your instructor's name in the space provided. - 2.
 Work all problems.
 Show all work.
 Full credit will be given only if work is shown which fully justifies your answer. - 3.
 There will be sufficient space under each problem in which to show your work. - 4.
-Circle, box, or underline each final answer. - 5.
+Circle, box, or underline each final answer.
+All final answers must be simplified! - 5.
 This exam has 4 sheets of paper (front and back).
+Do not remove the staple!
 There are 100 points.
-Refer to the table given on the front page of the exam for the exact point distribution. - 6.
+Each problem is 10 points. - 6.
 Turn off your cell phone if you have one with you.